 Callisia repens Bianca enjoys a trim figure and doesn’t need frequent feedings.
 However, the Bianca variety does need fertilizer every so often.

 Look for a fertilizer with an 8-8-8 NPK ratio.
-That abbreviation stands for nitrogen, phosphorus, and potassium, and the 8s refer to the percentage of each of those ingredients in the mixture.
+That abbreviation stands for nitrogen, phosphorus, and potassium, and the 8s refer to the percentage of each ingredient in the mixture.
+It’s easy to figure this out, as you can just look on the label of any fertilizer bottle or bag to find the ratio.

 Propagation

+Callisia repens Bianca responds well to cuttings for propagation, but you can also grow them from seeds or take offsets—pups—from the plant to propagate.
 After taking a cutting from the plant, you may place it in a cup of water and wait for roots to appear before placing it in a small pot with soil.

 Troubleshooting